 The ‘fabric’ of a building refers to “structural materials, cladding, insulation, finishes, etc., that enclose the interior of a building, separating the internal from the external.”

-This is also referred to as the ‘building envelope’ and all the associated terminology can sound confusing.
+This is also referred to as the ‘building envelope’.

 Principles and measurements like airtightness, U-values, thermal bridging, triple glazing and solar gain are a big part of the fabric first approach and contribute to minimising the energy usage required in a home.

 The fabric first approach involves carefully considering the design and construction of the building envelope in order to lower the home's energy consumption.

 Put simply - it is creating an airtight, insulated building that reduces the amount of energy required to heat the home.
 It prioritises the performance of the building fabric.

 Even though it might be one of the simplest, most effective and affordable ways to create an environmentally optimised 'eco home', the fabric first approach is a term that is relatively unknown outside of the industry.
 Passivhaus is perhaps better known - but even that is firmly based on the principles of fabric first.